Guide to Work, Study, Travel and Living Abroad

 • Take steps to ensure that you are qualified to teach at an international school.
 Generally, schools require that applicants hold a valid teaching certificate and a bachelor’s degree in their subject area.
 They also ask that you have at least two years of full-time teaching experience.

 • Contact schools directly in the late fall by sending a brief cover letter and a resumé.
-Don’t expect much more of a response than a "thank you" or a "We look forward to seeing you at the job fair," since schools won’t know their vacancies yet, but you’d be wise to get your name and information in their files.
+Don't expect much more of a response than a "thank you" or a "We look forward to seeing you at the job fair" since schools won't know their vacancies yet, but you'd be wise to get your name and information in their files.

 • Do your homework.
-Learn as much as you can about schools that interest you by reading about them on the Internet.
-Almost all overseas schools have extensive websites that can provide you with valuable insights into the school and its community.
-The Office of Overseas Schools, which is administered by the State Department, lists international schools by region and provides information about teaching overseas.
+Learn as much as possible about schools that interest you by reading about them online.
+Almost all overseas schools have extensive websites that can provide valuable insights into the school and its community.The Office of Overseas Schools, which the State Department administers, lists international schools by region and provides information about teaching overseas.

-• Bring a stack of resumés with your picture attached.
-Overseas administrators see dozens of candidates for a single position during each of the three or four conferences they attend, so having a face attached to a name can be very helpful.
+• Bring a stack of resumés with your picture attached. verseas administrators see dozens of candidates for a single position during each of the three or four conferences they attend, so having a face attached to a name can be very helpful.

 CORY SCOTT is a teacher and writer living in Dhaka, Bangladesh, where he teaches at the American International School.
 He has also taught at Cairo American College and The American Embassy School in New Delhi.